When AI Safety Becomes a Supply Chain

 Next come certified AI-model auditors.

 Auditing sounds neutral, even reassuring.
-Who could object to independent oversight?
+Who could object to some independent oversight?

-But certification regimes do not simply measure systems; they shape them.
-They privilege incumbents who can afford slow cycles, legal teams, and repeated reviews.
-Smaller teams learn quickly that innovation must bend toward what is auditable, not what is adaptive.
+Certification regimes do not simply measure systems, though, they also shape them.
+The whole audit cycle process privileges large AI tech incumbents who can afford slow cycles, have legal teams, and have copious resources for repeated reviews.
+Smaller teams learn quickly that innovation must bend toward what is more easily auditable rather than what is adaptive and nimble.
 Models become clunkier.

-The result is a system that looks compliant while becoming less responsive to real-world complexity.
+The result is a system that looks compliant on its surface while becoming less responsive to real-world complexity.
 Models are optimized for passing inspections rather than for asking better questions.
-Judgment gives way to checklists.
-Flexibility is treated as a liability.
+Judgment gives way to checklists, and model flexibility is treated as a liability.

 Audit mandates increase rigidity by locking systems into certifiable states.